 I know what you’re thinking: “But it’s so innocent and I’ve been doing it for years!”
 These seemingly innocent programs are actually dangerous, as they can potentially get you into big trouble with the law.
 We’re talking penalties of up to $25,000 and 5 years of jail time!

 To avoid this, you may want to consider offering a referral program as a “game of chance/skill,” where there are fair opportunities and barriers.
 Here, prizes can be won based purely off luck and randomization.

 Internal marketing efforts are led by your Patient Care Representative (PCR).
 These efforts are to get more patients from your existing patient base – how do we get people who know, love and use us to know, love and use us more?
 How do we get these brand evangelists to rave about us to other potential clients?
 There are multiple Internal marketing elements that can help here, such as:

-- A PCR who loves the patients and is great behind a screen
+- A Patient Care Rep who loves the patients and is great behind a screen

 - They gather Success Stories & Testimonials